 Now Gödel's first incompleteness theorem (G1) states that for any sufficiently strong, consistent formal theory S there is a sentence GS which is true but not derivable in S. GS is a real sentence according to Smorynski's definition.
 Now consider a theory T which formalizes ideal mathematics and its subtheory S which formalizes real mathematics.
 S satisfies the conditions of G1 and hence S does not derive GS.
 Yet, T, being a formalization of all of mathematics (including what is required to see that GS is true), does derive GS.
 Hence, we have a real statement which is provable in ideal mathematics and not in real mathematics.

 Detlefsen (1986, Appendix; see also 1990) has defended Hilbert's Program against this argument as well.
 Detlefsen argues that “Hilbertian” instrumentalism escapes the argument from G1 by denying that ideal mathematics must be conservative over the real part; all that is required is real-soundness.
 Hilbertian instrumentalism requires only that the ideal theory not prove anything which is in conflict with the real theory; it is not required that it prove only real statements which the real theory also proves.
+(See Zach 2006 for more on the issue of conservativity and consistency, the relevant section in the entry on Gödel for further discussion, and Franks 2009 for a related defense and re-evaluation of Hilbert's project.)

 Even if no finitary consistency proof of arithmetic can be given, the question of finding consistency proofs is nevertheless of value: the methods used in such proofs, although they must go beyond Hilbert's original sense of finitism, might provide genuine insight into the constructive content of arithmetic and stronger theories.
 What Gödel's result showed was that there can be no absolute consistency proof of all of mathematics; hence work in proof theory after Gödel concentrated on relative results, both: relative to the system for which a consistency proof was given, and relative to the proof methods used.